JoshAgustinT/bf_optimizing_compiler/README.md

 #####  To output x86 assembly:
 * Build Compiler
     > g++ bf.cpp
-* First argument will be treated as source bf program and output x86 assembly
+* Argument ending with '.b' will be treated as source bf program and output x86 assembly
     > ./a.out file.b
 * Link our new 'bf.s' assembly file
     > gcc bf.s